atomia/puppet-atomia/README.md

 - common.yaml (variables common to all nodes)
 - windows.yaml (variables common to all windows nodes)
-- linux.yaml (variables common to all linux nodes)
+- Linux.yaml (variables common to all linux nodes)

-The data in these files can be overridden by using the facts $fqdn, $atomia_brand and $atomia_role

-Start with copying these three files to /etc/puppet/hieradata on the Puppet Master.
+You should copy these files from the examples/hieradata folder to your Puppet Master ("/etc/puppet/hieradata").
+Fill in the files completely before proceeding.

 In order to ease editing of these files there is helper scripts available to run to perform some initial tasks

 	/etc/puppet/modules/atomia/files/certificates/set_cert_fingerprints.sh

-You should now edit the variables in these files to fit your environment
+**Set up accounts in Active Directory**

+On the Puppet Master create a file with the name "/etc/puppet/hieradata/nodes/MainDomainController.yaml" where MainDomainController is the hostname of your first domain controller.
+This file should contain the following data:

+    ---
+    classes:
+      - atomia::active_directory

+Now run puppet agent on the domain controller to configure it to be used with Atomia.

+**Deploying nodes**

 In order to assign a role to a specific node we use facter, there are several ways to add custom facts to facter but the recommended way is to for each node do the following.